What is website content?

 The whole package

-We have worked on everything from content for a single website page, to editing hundreds of web pages aligned to internal style guides.
+I have worked on everything from content for a single website page, to editing hundreds of web pages aligned to internal style guides.